OneSignalDevelopers/unsubscribe-page-sample/README.md

 ### How It Works

 1. Upon page load, the `DOMContentLoaded` event is triggered.
-2. The JavaScript function `unsubscribeURL` constructs the OneSignal API endpoint for unsubscribing.
+2. The JavaScript function `unsubscribeURL` constructs the OneSignal API endpoint to unsubscribe the user from email.
 3. A click event listener is added to the button.
 When clicked, it makes a POST request to the API endpoint.

 By incorporating this code, you can create a custom unsubscribe feature directly interacting with OneSignal's API through a button click.